samerlahoud/tutorial-lpwan-iot/ICT-18/perf-evaluation.md

     - All packets have the same length of $l$ bytes
 - The normalized throughput of the LoRaWAN network is given by:
 $$S = G\exp(-2G) = N \lambda(s) T_a(l,s) \exp(-2 N \lambda(s) T_a(l,s))$$
-- The total number of successfully received packets per second is obtained by:
+- The total number of transmitted packets per second that are successfully received by the gateway (referred to as successful transmissions in the following) is obtained by:
 $$\frac{1}{T_a(l,s)}\times S$$

-### Received Packets per Hour
+### Successful Transmissions per Hour
-- The number of received packets per hour decreases for more than 50 end-devices
+- The number of successful transmissions per hour decreases for more than 50 end-devices
 \begin{figure}
 	\centering
   \includegraphics[scale=0.4]{./images/total-received-packets-nb-users-aloha.eps}